-Many of Rosemont’s eateries are clustered on Beaubien Street, especially on the west side — eastern Rosemont is pretty darn residential.
-There are a few more in commercial pockets on Masson, and to a lesser extent, St-Zotique.
+Many of Rosemont’s eateries are clustered on Beaubien, especially on the west side — eastern Rosemont is pretty darn residential.
+And then, further south, there are the commercial pockets of Masson and the Angus Shops.